-Below, I’ve included a breakdown of how much my family of five- two adults and three older teens (two technically adults as well)- spent on a cross country road trip.
-You’ll also find links to each article so if you’d like to read about our trip, what we did, where we stopped, click through and read those posts as well.
+Below, I’ve included a breakdown of how much my family of five- two adults and three older teens (two technically adults as well)- spent on a cross country road trip to California.
+You’ll also find links to each article so if you’d like to read about our trip, what we did and where we stopped, click through and read those posts as well.

 PLANNING A CROSS COUNTRY ROAD TRIP ON A BUDGET

 Even if you’re not a thrifty traveler, having a road trip budget can really help you decide where to splurge and where to save.
 You don’t have to be a budget-minded traveler to benefit from a trip budget.
 Whether you use spreadsheets, budgeting apps, or a good old-fashioned notebook and pencil, budgeting for travel is easier than you think.

 The first time will be the hardest but if you keep good records, you’ll have a great baseline for future trips.
 (Note: there are some really great apps out there that make it easy to control and track your spending.
 Trail Wallet is one that’s simple and easy to use.
 It even handles currency conversions for traveling in other countries!)

 The first thing you want to do when setting a budget for your trip is to lay out some categories.
 These will generally fall into food, lodging, gas, and entertainment.
 If you have pets at home, you might also factor in the cost of boarding your pets or having someone come watch them.
 The same goes for any housesitting services you might require.

 Let’s look at the categories we used for our cross country road trip from Ohio to California.